FrogletApps/BCD_Converter_Alexa/README.md

-# BCD Converter Alexa
+# BCD Converter (Alexa skill)

-An Alexa Skill for converting binary coded decimals (BCD) into decimal
+An Alexa skill for converting binary coded decimals (BCD) into decimal